 • Academic camps and summer/college classes attended (Worldview Academy Camp, Teen Business Camp, Speech & Debate Camp, etc)

-enter site Extra Curricular/ Misc.
+Extra Curricular/ Misc.
 Activities and Interest

 - Leadership skills (Teen Pact, Worldview Academy, Ms. Austin Teen Pageant, etc)